-- i. indicate the anticipated provider(s) of the service(s) and the extent to which the services may be available from alternate provider(s) of the same service; - j. specify a timeline for reevaluation of the plan, based on the individual's assessed needs and anticipated progress, but not longer than every 90 days or more frequently if needs change; - k. document that the individual, the individual's family (in the case of legal minors), or representative participated in the development of the plan, signed the plan and received a copy of the rehabilitation plan; and - l. document that the services have been determined to be rehabilitative services consistent with the regulatory definition. - 5.
+- i. indicate the anticipated provider(s) of the service(s) and the extent to which the services may be available from alternate provider(s) of the same service; - j. specify a timeline for reevaluation of the plan, based on the individual's assessed needs and anticipated progress, but not longer than every 90 days or more frequently if needs change; - k. document that the individual, the individual's family (in the case of legal minors), or representative participated in the development of the plan, signed the plan, and received a copy of the rehabilitation plan; and - l. document that the services have been determined to be rehabilitative services consistent with the regulatory definition. - 5.
 Temporary, but clinically necessary, services do not require an alteration to Rehabilitation Plans; however, temporary services must be identified in progress notes.
-These progress notes must indicate the medical necessity, amount, scope, duration and provider(s) of the service(s). - 6.
+These progress notes must indicate the medical necessity, amount, scope, duration, and provider(s) of the service(s). - 6.
 At a minimum, Rehabilitation Plans must include all of the following headings: - a.
 Recipient's Full Name. - b.
 Recipient's 11-Digit Medicaid Billing Number. - c.
 Intensity of Needs Determination: See Intensity of Needs Determination definition. - d.
 SED/SMI Determination: See Severe Emotional Disturbance (SED) and Serious Mental Illness (SMI) definitions. - e.
 Measurable Goals and Objectives: See Goals and Objectives definitions. - f.
 Prescribed Services: - 1.
-Identify the specific mental health service or services (i.e., family therapy, individual therapy, basic skills training, day treatment, etc.) to be provided; - 2.
-Identify the daily amount, service duration and therapeutic scope for each service to be provided; and - 3.
+Identify the specific mental health service or services (i.e., family therapy, individual therapy, BST, day treatment, etc.) to be provided; - 2.
+Identify the daily amount, service duration, and therapeutic scope for each service to be provided; and - 3.
 Identify the provider or providers that are anticipated to provide each service. - g.
 Rehabilitation Plan Evaluation and Recipient Progress: A QMHP must evaluate the Rehabilitation Plan at a minimum, every 90 days or more often when rehabilitation needs change.
-Rehabilitation
+Rehabilitation Plan reviews must demonstrate the recipient's progress towards functional improvements towards established goals and objectives.